stewartshea/workstation/README.md

 Install the apps.

 ## Notes
-Using `snap` requires a session logout/login.
+- Using `snap` requires a session logout/login.
+- Disable secureboot :(